LiminalSoftware/fancy-settings/README.md

 ```

 #### The "Manifest"
-The "Manifest" (`/source/manifest.js`) is a simple javascript file with registers a global object: `manifest`.
+The "Manifest" (`/source/manifest.js`) is a simple javascript file which registers a global object: `manifest`.
 This
 object contains the following properties:

 * `name`: Name of the manifest